Jonathan Sumner Evans

 1. It’s slow!
 Many systems end up using asymmetric encryption to exchange and agree upon a symmetric key, and then use the symmetric key for communication.

-2. Current well-established asymmetric cryptosystems are not quantum-resistant. all modes of AES-256, on the other hand, are considered to be quantum-resistant.
+2. Classical asymmetric cryptosystems are not quantum-resistant.
+All modes of AES-256, on the other hand, are considered to be quantum-resistant.
+There are some new NIST-standardised quantum-resistant asymmetric cryptosystems, but support for such systems is not as widespread as the classical non-quantum-resistant asymmetric cryptosystems.

 At its core, a public-key cryptosystem needs a one-way function which takes data and mutates it in such a way that retrieving the initial data is (a) extremely difficult to do by brute-force-searching the range of possible values and (b) easy to do if you know an additional piece of information about the mutation.